mureyhans/BE-assignment/README.md

 3. Open terminal and go to the project folder
 4. Run `docker-compose build`, wait until the build has finished, then
 5. Run `docker-compose up`
-6. Finally, open up your browser and go to `localhost:8000/docs/`
+6. Finally, open up your browser and go to `localhost:8000/docs/` to see the API Documentation.

 ## How to Test the API ##
 - Open a new terminal and go to the project: